ComedicChimera/chai-lang.dev/static/markdown/guide/chapter8.md

 # Pointers and Lifetimes

-This chapter will cover some of the more systems oriented aspect of Whirlwind including the stack, the heap, dynamic allocation, and, of course, pointers and references.
+This chapter will cover some of the more systems- oriented aspect of Whirlwind including the stack, the heap, dynamic allocation, and, of course, pointers and references.